SciCatProject/scicatlive/README.md

 2. the SciCat [backend v4](./services/backend/services/v4/) container is created and connected to (1).
 3. the SciCat [frontend](./services/frontend/) container is created and connected to (2).
 4. a reverse [proxy](./services/proxy) container is created and routes traffic to (2) and (3) through localhost subdomains, in the form: `http://${service}.localhost`.
 The frontend is available at simply `http://localhost`.
-5. You can explore the API endpoints through the Swagger UI which is available on `http://backend.localhost/explorer`
+5. Some services have additional endpoints that can be explored in SciCatLive which would follow `https://{service}.localhost/{prefix}`.
+For example, the backend API can be explored through a Swagger UI at `http://backend.localhost/explorer`.
+For more information on the paths used by these routes see the original documentation for these services.

 ## Extra services and features